-- 1. The financial statements and notes, as set out on pages 4 to 22, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards as stated in Note 1; and - (b) give a true and fair view of the Company's financial position as at 31 March 2022 and of its performance for the year ended on that date in accordance with the accounting policies described in Note 2 to the financial statements. - 2.
+- 1. The financial statements and notes, as set out on pages 4 to 24, are in accordance with the Corporations Act 2001 and: - a. comply with Australian Accounting Standards Simplified Disclosures; and - b. give a true and fair view of the financial position as at 31 March 2023 and of the performance for the year ended on that date of the Company. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.